DrEmpiricism/Optimize-Offline/Content/Additional/Unattend/README.md

 If adding additional user content, place an unattend.xml to be imported into the image here.

-This unattend.xml answer file acts indentically to an autounattend.xml answer file placed in the root of the installation media.
+Because this unattend.xml answer file gets applied directly to the image, and is copied to the %WINDIR%\Panther directoy, it will act indentically to an autounattend.xml answer file placed on the installation media with the exception of the WindowsPE configuration pass.
+Any WindowsPE configuration pass parameters must be placed in an autounattend.xml in order to set up disk partitions and layouts.